-Unfortunately, this is not the case, as we do not live in an ideal world.
-In reality, the gradient needs a little time to reach maximum power and to power down (as seen in the figure above).
-The time it takes to reach maximum power is called: Rise Time.
+In reality, the gradient needs a little time to reach maximum power and to power down.
+The time it takes to reach maximum power is called Rise

+Time.
 Rise time is measured in milliseconds, and is typically in the range of 0.1-0.3 msec for most scanners.